-- Community arts workers may be exposed to difficult or stressful situations, depending on the specific environments or particular groups they are working with.
+- You may be exposed to difficult or stressful situations, depending on the specific environments or particular groups you're working with.

 - Travel within the working day is usual if the role involves a lot of outreach work, either to local communities or around the region.

 - Opportunities for overseas travel may be possible but are limited.
-Funding for projects is often provided through sources such as the European Regional Development Fund and through grants from arts councils, but it is very much down to the individual to pursue these opportunities.
+Funding for projects is often provided through sources such as grants from arts councils, but you'll need to pursue these opportunities yourself.

 - teaching and education.

-Though many community arts workers may be specialist artists in their own right, an interest in the creative sector and a good overall knowledge of the arts in general is beneficial.
+Though you may be a specialist artist in your own right, having an interest in the creative sector and a good overall knowledge of the arts in general is beneficial.

 Read publications and newspapers from your local area to keep up to date with relevant community issues, and take every opportunity to network and make contacts.

-- the ability to facilitate the creativity of others and a willingness to share their own creative work and work collaboratively with creative professionals;
+- the ability to help the creativity of others and work collaboratively with creative professionals

 - an enthusiasm for working with groups in the community and a willingness to build relationships with these different groups

-Pre-entry experience in the field of community and participatory arts is important and a portfolio of experience in delivering projects may be sought when applying for jobs.
+Pre-entry experience in the field of community and participatory arts is important and you may need to provide a portfolio of delivering projects when you apply for jobs.
 Many community arts groups and initiatives rely on volunteers and it may be possible to get involved in a range of projects in a voluntary capacity or through internships.

 Regional arts councils hold lists of local community arts activities, organisations and events: